 - “Flexible Project Management: Enabling a Flexible Team.”
 Published in PM World Today, January 2011 (Vol XIII, Issue I).
 Initial article of the series, which focuses on the individual and team characteristics that enable flexibility.

 - “Avoid Costly 11th-hour Project Dilemmas by Preparing for Change.”
 Published in Visions, December 2010 (Vol XXXIV, No 4).
 Resolves the costly do-it-wrong (miss the market) or do-it-over dilemma by exploring uncertainties early in a project.

 - “Flexible Project Management.”
 Presented and published at the PMI (Project Management Institute) Global Congress in Washington DC, October 2010.
 Explains how project management is done for a flexible project, providing a non-software alternative to many agile development papers presented at these PMI congresses.

 - “Can You Afford to Be Innovative?”
 Published as Executive Update by Cutter Consortium, September 2010.
 Managers want to develop innovative products, but this often means expensive, disruptive delays while the team explores options.
 This article explores a middle ground where options are identified and explored early, keeping the cost of being innovative low.
-Unfortunately, you will need to “register” with Cutter to download this one, but you can obtain it by providing very cryptic information.
+Article no longer available.

 - “Flexible Product Development in a Turbulent World.”
 Published in Visions, July 2009.
 Discusses making decisions at the last responsible moment, rolling-wave and loose-tight project planning, and personas, then it suggests how to make your process more flexible, depending on where you are today.